louisphilipmarcoux/rill-json/README.md

 ### **2. Parsing JSON (In-Memory)**

-For convenience, you can also parse directly into the 'JsonValue' enum.
+For convenience, you can also parse directly into the `JsonValue` enum.

     use rill_json::{JsonValue, JsonNumber};
     use std::collections::BTreeMap;